decb/typing-test/README.md

 # Typing speed test

 This is a simple game to test your typing speed.
-To begin, select a text source below, then randomly generated text based on the source will appear.
+You select a text source, then randomly generated text based on the source will appear.
 When you start typing a 60 second countdown begins, the aim is to type as many words as possible before time runs out.
-Input is not case-sensitive, and you must input a space between each completed word.

 ![User interface screenshot](screenshot.png)

-## How is the text generated?</h4>
+## How is the text generated?

 The text is generated using
 [Markov chains](https://en.wikipedia.org/wiki/Markov_chain)